-Improved transport system safety
+Improved safety of Auckland's transport system

 Fatal and serious road crashes carry significant and tragic social costs.
 In addition, such road crashes lead to serious disruption on the region's road network, which in turn carries economic impacts.
 Improving the safety of the transport system will, therefore, help to provide for the region's social and economic wellbeing.